Oxbridge-Mind

 Colleges may require you to achieve A*/7 in Chemistry and/or another science or mathematics subject.

-Please note, ‘science/mathematics subjects’ refers to Biology, Chemistry, Physics, Mathematics and Further Mathematics.
+Please note, ‘science/mathematics subjects’ refers to Biology, Chemistry, Physics, Mathematics and (A Level only) Further Mathematics.
 If you’re studying a science not listed above as your third subject, please contact the College you wish to apply to for advice.

 Some Colleges have specific requirements beyond the minimum offer level and subject requirements listed above.